 The Anti-Bullying Institute offers wide-ranging, hands-on programs which are designed to empower children, parents, school and youth organization personnel to effectively deal with the issue of bullying.
 Utilizing the latest research and evidence-based strategies, the Anti-Bullying Institute offers personalized educational courses for parents or guardians who have children who are being bullied or are the bullies; specialized staff training for schools and youth organizations; and other group presentations.

-On October 19, 2016, the Anti-Bullying Institute welcomed school administrators, educators, law enforcement officials, psychologists, youth organization leaders, community representatives, parents and others who have committed themselves to ending bullying.
-Participants attended our second annual conference from all over the U.S. at the Riverside Convention Center.
+Since 2014, the Anti-Bullying Institute has held conferences where we have welcomed school administrators, educators, law enforcement officials, psychologists, youth organization leaders, community representatives, parents and others who have committed themselves to ending bullying.
+Participants from all over the U.S. have attended our annual conferences at the Riverside Convention Center.

 For more information on anti-bullying parent classes, staff training, our new HERO Program, or to support the Anti-Bullying Institute, please contact:

 Cheryl Beasley, RMCCF Foundation Executive Assistant